lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Configuration
 ^^^^^^^^^^^^^

+EnergyPlusToFMU comes pre-configured to handle the most common system configurations.
+Usually, you can simply create an FMU, as described in :doc:`build`, and everything will work as expected.

+The remainder of this section provides tips on configuring EnergyPlusToFMU, to match your particular system and needs.
+This may be needed in case problems arise.
+In addition, you may wish to reconfigure EnergyPlusToFMU, for example to optimize the FMU code, or to change the memory model under which it runs.

+Configuration batch files
+^^^^^^^^^^^^^^^^^^^^^^^^^

 EnergyPlusToFMU requires a C compiler and linker (in order to build the FMU), and a C++ compiler and linker (in order to build supporting tools).
+Configuring EnergyPlusToFMU mainly consists of:

+- Choosing a different compiler or linker than the default.
+- Passing the compiler or linker different options than the default.

-EnergyPlusToFMU includes the following batch files:
+EnergyPlusToFMU controls both aspects of the configuration using the following batch files:

 +----------------------+-------------------------------------------------------+
 | Batch file           | Purpose                                               |